While it is possible to test for cortisol, is it even helpful?

 These in turn may also interact with cortisol.

-The net result is a complex system that can’t be broken down into one variable (cortisol) like many providers and patients believe.
+The net result is a complex system that can’t be broken down into one variable (cortisol) as many providers and patients believe.

 Does that mean we should ignore cortisol?
 No, but it does mean that we should look at cortisol in conjunction with these other systems when assessing the impact of stress on the body.